 A valid UC Davis Library account is required to borrow and renew materials and to place recalls or requests.
 Faculty or individuals needing assistance using the library may designate a proxy to conduct library business on their behalf.

 Users may borrow most UC Davis Library items that aren’t a part of Special Collections, Reference, or another protected collection.
 Specific loan periods will vary but generally speaking, faculty and staff may borrow most materials for up to 1-year, graduate students for up to 1-quarter, and all others for up to 4-weeks.
 Items that are borrowed via Interlibrary Loan (ILL) are subject to the loan rules of the lending library.
-It’s important to note that all library items are subject to immediate recall; please read the “Recall Material” section below for more information.
+It’s important to note that all library items are subject to immediate recall.

 Faculty and staff are allowed unlimited renewals of material while most others may renew materials up to a maximum loan period of one year.
 Items cannot be renewed if the item is requested, the user’s library account in suspended or expired, of if the maximum loan period has been reached.

-All UCD faculty, staff, students or library department may recall materials.
+Any UCD faculty, staff, student or library department may recall materials.
 For more information regarding how to request material, including placing a recall, please refer to our Request Books or Articles webpage.

 Library privileges are automatically active for current UCD faculty, staff, and students, who may immediately begin using all library services.
-Retirees and emerit retain the same level of services as when they were current employees although remote access to electronic resources is limited to emeriti only.
-Privileges for retirees must be renewed every five years while privileges for emeriti do not expire.
+Retirees and emeriti retain the same privileges as when they were current employees although remote access to electronic resources is limited to emeriti only.

 UC Davis faculty and students are eligible for library accounts at any UC campus or at CSU Sacramento.
 An employee ID or a student ID and proof of current registration must be shown when applying at one of these other campuses.
 UC Davis faculty and graduate students are also eligible for library accounts at Stanford (excluding Lane Medical Library) but must first apply for these privileges at a UC Davis Library location.